-Nebraska Game and Parks' Monarchs on a Mission: http://outdoornebraska.gov/monarchsonamission/
+Nebraska Game and Parks' Monarchs on a Mission: http://outdoornebraska.gov/monarchsonamission/ includes lesson plans, posters of the monarch life cycle, monarch migration route, and conservation actions that help monarchs.

 Claim-Evidence-Reasoning

 This unit calls on students to engage in argument from evidence.
 The following strategies may prove helpful in scaffolding students to use the Claim-Evidence-Reasoning structure to construct their scientific argument.